FidelityInternational/BackboneHistoryPolyfill/README.md

 Within single page RIA applications, there is a very common use case for getting previous hash/fragment.
 As of now, neither the browser nor History provides any such implementation.

-Backbone.History.Polyfil is a plugin which can be loaded along with Backbone framework, which Extends Backbone History to add methods to get previous hash/fragment of URL
+Backbone.History.Polyfill plugin can be loaded along with Backbone framework, which Extends Backbone History to add methods for getting previous hash/fragment of URL.

-This plugin keeps a track of all the hashes being navigated during the journey in application after we start backbone history.
+This plugin keeps a track of all the hashes being navigated during an application journey after we start backbone history.

-It also have a addition capability to validate the hash against the routes defined within the application before adding the same.
+It also has an additional capability to validate the hash against the routes defined within the application before adding the same.

 ## Download + Source

 Clone this repository or simply [download](https://raw.githubusercontent.com/FidelityInternational/BackboneHistoryPolyfill/master/src/backbone.history.polyfill.js)

-You must also ensure that Backbone.History.Polyfil's dependencies on Backbone are downloaded.
+You must also ensure that Backbone.History.Polyfill's dependencies on Backbone are downloaded.

 ## API

 ### config
 By default validate hash is set to true, but it can be configured based on the requirement once the plugin is loaded.

 `bhp.config({validateHash: false})`

 ### getPreviousHash